Skip to main content

 Sizing a solar battery bank?
 The <a href="/solar/solar-battery-bank-size-calculator">solar battery bank size calculator</a> uses Wh to match storage to daily generation.

 Wh to Ah conversion is the most fundamental battery math skill.
 Whenever you see a battery rated in one unit and need the other, divide by voltage.
 Get comfortable with this conversion and every other battery calculation becomes straightforward.
+Laptop batteries are commonly rated in Wh — convert to Ah, then estimate your real-world runtime with our laptop battery runtime calculator.

 Last updated: